 Cinematic Arts Supplemental Materials (Clearly title all documents)

 As part of the application process, all students looking to be considered for admission to the Film & Television Production program are required to submit supplemental materials to support their application.
-These supplemental materials must be submitted via USC's Supplement to the Common Application.
+These supplemental materials must be submitted via the SlideRoom Application.

-The following supplemental materials are required for admission consideration to the Film & Television Production BA program:
+The following supplemental materials are required for admission consideration to the Film & Television Production BA program.
+Please submit all written materials in PDF format.

-- Writing Sample (choose one) Clearly title which writing sample you choose
+- Writing Sample (choose one) (please upload in PDF format under the "Forms" section) Clearly title which writing sample you choose

 - An outline for a four-minute film that contains no dialogue.
 It can be fiction or non-fiction.
 The story has to be communicated visually. (no more than two pages)